 Most people find that their hairline and jawline are the most sensitive areas because there is less fat in those areas.
 The doctors will repeat the same areas more than once if required.

 Are You Ready for More Youthful Looking Skin?

 Microneedling has been the secret weapon of celebrities with perfect skin for decades.
-It works better than any over-the-counter product because it works with your skin's biology rather than trying to fight it.
+It works better than any over-the-counter product because it works with your skin's biology instead of fighting it.

-Those tiny holes encourage your body to heal and allow your favourite facial products to penetrate your skin better.
+The tiny holes stimulate your body to heal and allow your favourite facial products to better penetrate your skin.